 UKCP standards cover the range of different psychotherapies.
 Registration is obtained by training or accrediting with one of its member organisations, or by holding a European Certificate in Psychotherapy.
 Accredited by the Professional Standards Authority.

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-I specialise in working with depression, anxiety, addiction and with people who feel stuck and are struggling to move forwards in life,with relationship and family issues.
+I specialise in working with depression, anxiety, adhd, addiction and with people who feel stuck and are struggling to move forwards in life,with relationship and family issues.
 I specialise in dream interpretation and believe, as did Carl Jung, that dreams are messages from the unconscious which can be interpreted and understood to our benefit.
 Dream language is a language like any other, which when learnt can open doors in our consciousness and give us greater understanding of our true selves.

 £60 a session, negotiable depending on circumstance.
 I will take into account your income and employment status and wont expect you to pay more than you can realistically afford.